What are the Essential Nutrients?

 Certain people are also at the risk of a vitamin or mineral deficiency and can, therefore, rely on supplements to bridge the gap.

-You can complement your daily routine with a variety of supplements to boost your overall health.
+You can complement your daily routine with a variety of supplements to boost your overall health and get the nutrients your body needs.

 If you’re concerned your diet may be inadequate, here is a breakdown of the essential nutrients, their benefits, and tips on how to increase your intake.